All Episodes

 What's that say for union people that put together the pipe?

-Had to have these cheap tiny cars because we weren't gonna have blood for oil.
+And cheap, tiny cars had to have these cheap, tiny cars because we weren't going to have blood for oil.

 The free flow of oil at market prices was never a reason for the U.S. to engage its military anyway.

-Remember the first Iraq war, Gulf War One?
+Remember the First Iraq War, Gulf War I?

 All the criticism of George H.W.
 Bush, blood for oil.